leowu82/mcs_martian-life/README.md

 A Monte Carlo simulation project designed to model the survivability of a 6-person Martian colony over a 500-day mission.

 Unlike standard resource management games, this project models the complex dependencies between electrical power, life support (ECLSS), and biological systems.
-It tests whether a colony is better served by Engineering Redundancy (spare machines) or Resource Buffering (larger batteries) when facing stochastic risks like dust storms and mechanical failures.
+It tests three major architectural hypotheses: Redundancy (spare machines), Energy Buffering (batteries vs. solar), and Biological Resilience (soil vs hydroponics). when facing stochastic risks like dust storms and mechanical failures.

 ## Inspiration